Cat and Dog Teeth Cleaning in Dallas, TX

 Did you know poor oral health can have a big impact on your pet’s overall health?
 Like humans, pets require regular dental care.
 If proper care isn’t continually administered to your pet’s teeth and gums, tartar and plaque can build up, entering the bloodstream and leading to serious health problems.
 Your pet’s health is our number one concern and our veterinarians will do whatever is necessary to ensure your four-legged friend lives a long and health life.
 Call (214) 826-4166 to schedule a cat or dog teeth cleaning with our veterinarians!

 About Our Cat and Dog Teeth Cleaning Services

-Rutherford Veterinary Hospital believes a little prevention can go a long way, which is why we offer a complete range of professional pet dental care services.
+Rutherford Veterinary Hospital believes a little prevention can go a long way, which is why we offer a complete range of professional cat and dog teeth cleaning services.
 We highly recommend that your pet’s teeth and gums be evaluated by one of our skilled veterinarians.
 While a general oral exam is part of a yearly physical exam, in order to have a complete evaluation of the teeth and gums, it needs to be reviewed under anesthesia.
 Signs that there may be oral issues include:

 - Bad breath

 - Excessive drooling or dropping food out of the mouth

 - Swelling around the mouth or below the eye